jiobu1/jiobu1.github.io/_posts/2021-03-04-CitySpire.md

 <p>Another data driven decision was determining how to summarize certain information to disseminate to the user.
 Users normally want a snapshot or a succinct representation of the data and it is important to convey this information without bias.
 I created a summary column for crime, pollution, and diversity.</p>

-<p><strong>[Crime Rate per 1,000 inhabitants:]("https://www.njsp.org/info/ucr2000/pdf/calc_ucr2000.pdf")</strong> To summarize crime data, I used FBI crime reporting standard of reporting crime per 1000 residents.
+<p><a href="https://www.njsp.org/info/ucr2000/pdf/calc_ucr2000.pdf">><strong>Crime Rate per 1,000 inhabitants:</strong></a> To summarize crime data, I used FBI crime reporting standard of reporting crime per 1000 residents.
 This represents the number of Index offenses per 1,000 inhabitants.For example: What is the crime rate for a municipality with 513 Index offenses (murder, rape, robbery, aggravated assault, burglary, larceny-theft and motor vehicle theft), with a population of 8,280?
 513 (Index offenses) ÷ 8,280 (population) = .061957 x 1,000 = 62.0 (crime per 1,000 inhabitants).
 This was then binned into “High”, “Medium”, and “Low” using pd.qcut.</p>

 <script src="https://gist.github.com/jiobu1/abca8f9854f6399f51420f557a517743.js"></script>